Rodger Cuzner: Early life and education

 Cuzner was born the second of six children born to Trueman and Kay Cuzner in Glace Bay, Nova Scotia.
 He studied physical education at St. Francis Xavier University in Antigonish.
-He worked as the Special Event Coordinator for the Cape Breton Department of Recreation, Culture and Facilities, where he was responsible for major events like the Millennium Countdown 2000.
+He worked as the special event coordinator for the Cape Breton Department of Recreation, Culture and Facilities, where he was responsible for major events like the Millennium Countdown 2000.
 Cuzner has been very involved with hockey throughout his life.
 He coached Team Nova Scotia at the Canada Games in 1995 and 1999.

 Political career

 Cuzner was a member of the Liberal Party of Canada in the House of Commons of Canada, representing the riding of Bras d'Or—Cape Breton and, later, Cape Breton—Canso.
 He was first elected in 2000.
 Cuzner served as Parliamentary Secretary to former Prime Minister Jean Chrétien from January 13, 2003, to December 11, 2003, and held other key positions within the Liberal Caucus, including chair of Nova Scotia Caucus, chair of Atlantic Caucus, and Chief Opposition Whip.
 He also served as the Parliamentary Secretary for Employment, Workforce Development and Labour.

-In his early years in parliament, Cuzner focused on matters surrounding both Veteran Affairs and Fisheries and Oceans.
+In his early years in Parliament, Cuzner focused on matters surrounding both Veteran Affairs and Fisheries and Oceans.
 During the later part of his Parliamentary career, much of his attention was directed toward Workforce Development and National Labour issues.

-As an elected official representing Nova Scotia and Cape Breton Island, he worked with community and industry to build and mature the tourism sector.
-Major investments in infrastructure contributed to this growth, notably two of the top-rated golf courses in the world, Cabot Links and Cabot Cliffs.
+As an elected official representing Nova Scotia and Cape Breton Island, Cuzner worked with community and industry to further develop the tourism sector through major investments in infrastructure projects, including Cabot Cape Breton's Cabot Links and Cabot Cliffs, notably becoming two top-rated golf courses in the world.

 Cuzner regularly represented the Liberal Party on the weekly MP panel on CTV News Channel's Power Play, and was regularly asked to appear on other national political affairs programs, on television, and radio.

 Cuzner traditionally delivered a humorous, politically themed rewrite of "Twas the Night Before Christmas" on the last house sitting before the holiday break.
-After his retirement, Darren Fisher delivered it.
+After his retirement, it was delivered by Darren Fisher, MP for Dartmouth—Cole Harbour.

 He was twice voted as "Most Collegial" Member of Parliament by his Parliamentary colleagues, and was described by Maclean's in 2017 as "Parliament's Sense of Humour".

 Cuzner was re-elected to a sixth straight term with 74.4% of the vote in the 2015 Canadian federal election.

 On April 26, 2019, Cuzner announced he wouldn't run for re-election in the 2019 election.